From CPABC’s Ethics Department

 Do you need guidance?

 CPABC has professional standards advisors who are here to help.
-You can call them for confidential guidance to ensure that you stay compliant with the CPA Code when navigating difficult situations:
+You can contact them for confidential guidance to ensure that you stay compliant with the CPA Code when navigating difficult situations:

 The Chartered Professional Accountants Act, Bylaws, Bylaw Regulations, and CPA Code of Professional Conduct can be accessed online at bccpa.ca/regulatory/act,-bylaws-rules.